eddie221/LitAtlas/README.md

     - [X] Present paper as node
     - [X] Present edge as similarity
     - [X] Zoom in/out
-    - [ ] Show HashTag connections in blue color.
+    - [X] Show HashTag connections between papers.
-      - If two nodes' don't have similarity from LLM, the viewer will show the similarity from HashTag.
+    - [ ] If two nodes' don't have similarity from LLM, the viewer will show the similarity from HashTag.
  - Paper information
     - [X] Add paper
     - [X] Delete paper